imedwardpark/companion/readme.md

 **Built with ❤️ by the IULA Research Team**

-*Advancing the frontier of AI consciousness through innovative simulation environments*
+*Advancing the frontier of AI consciousness through innovative simulation environments with Maddie as Claude's AI companion*

 </div>